3DStreamingToolkit/docs-3dstk/large-scale.md

 ### Signaling Server Web API

 This enables webrtc peer communication across the 3DStreamingToolkit server/client stack.
-This means that it can be used to faciliate communication between N clients, N peers, and/or both.
-It uses http as a protocol, and can run over https as well.
-Further, authentication can be toggled on, requiring clients to provide valid OAuth 2.0 tokens in order to successfully access the service.
+This means that it can be used to facilitate communication between N clients, N peers, and/or both.
+It uses http as a protocol and can run over https as well.
+Further, authentication can be toggled on, requiring clients to provide valid OAuth 2.0 tokens to successfully access the service.

 ### Orchestrator and cloud scaling Web API

-This is a custom Web API that and will dynamically monitor the overall active users and capacity and decide when to create or delete pools of VMs inside Azure Batch tu sustain a high number of users.
+This is a custom Web API that and will dynamically monitor the overall active users and capacity and decide when to create or delete pools of VMs inside Azure Batch to sustain a high number of users.
 Each pool creation will add the correct dependencies, install the custom applications connect the VM to the signaling server and ensure that each application is ready for streaming.

 ### Azure Batch